nielssorensen/OpenEmu-wiki/Home.md

 ![OpenEmu Logo](http://i.imgur.com/I0vCcEj.png)

 ###Get OpenEmu
-OpenEmu v1.0.1 is now available online at the [OpenEmu website](http://openemu.org).
-Download a pre-compiled version there or at the [GitHub Releases page](https://github.com/OpenEmu/OpenEmu/releases).
-The current release is `829-gfe1aabc`.
+OpenEmu is available online at the [OpenEmu website](http://openemu.org) or at the [GitHub Releases page](https://github.com/OpenEmu/OpenEmu/releases).

 An experimental release incorporating several additional cores not present in the stable version (including Nintendo 64, PlayStation, and arcade systems) is also available.
 To download a pre-compiled version, see the the [GitHub Releases page](https://github.com/OpenEmu/OpenEmu/releases).